ARMmbed/mbed-os-experimental-ble-services/doc/DEVELOPMENT.md

 ### Troubleshooting

 - Autocompletion: The autocompletion engine takes a significant amount of time to start.
-When it is ready, the database icon at the bottom of the IDE should disapear.
+When it is ready, the database icon at the bottom of the IDE should disappear.
 - Speed: I/O can be slow when docker is run on Window or MacOS systems.
 You can clone this repository in a docker volume using the command [`Clone Repository in Container Volume`](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume) .